jondleary/jondleary.github.io/docs/_posts/2025-01-17-testing-jekyll-github-pages.markdown

 The below code is an example of how to use the RP2040 ADC to measure both the internal temperature sensor and vSYS.

+pico_stlib and hardware_adc must be added to the cmake file in order to use the adc.

+{% highlight cpp  %}
+target_link_libraries(... pico_stdlib hardware_adc)
+{% endhighlight %}

+Below is simple code to measure and write the results over serial UART/USB depending on your settings.

 {% highlight cpp linenos  %}
 #include <stdio.h>
 #include "pico/stdlib.h"